PierreSenellart/provsql/doc/source/user/continuous-distributions.rst

 fresh, independent variable (use :sqlfunc:`mixture` when two draws must share underlying randomness).
-The tables give each family's support, what is computed in closed form, and any closure (sum / product / min stability); the Reference column links the mathematics.
+The tables give each family's support, what is computed in closed form, and any closure (sum / product / min stability); the Reference column links to Wikipedia.

 **Continuous parametric**